 General-Purpose Windshield Wiper Fluid

-For the best all-around cleaning, you can fill your car up with regular automotive windshield washer fluid.
+For the best all-around cleaning, you can fill your car’s reservoir up with regular automotive windshield washer fluid.
 Some window cleaners are concentrated and need to be diluted before adding them to the reservoir, so check the label carefully before use.
+Concentrated window cleaner can be found in bottles or even as tablets that dissolve in water.

 What About De-Icing Fluid?